 The arbitral award has the same status as a judicial award - res judicata effect and immediate enforceability.
 Under Portuguese law there is no need to recognise the arbitral award, which may be enforced the day it has been granted.
 The enforcement proceedings are presented to a national court, and start with immediate seizure of the debtors' assets.
 The entire proceeding is conducted by a private clerk and is nowadays a quick and effective process.

-The court of appeal can annul the arbitration award when one of the grounds established in Article 46 is fulfilled.
-This provision is inspired in the similar article of the Model Law (and the New York Convention), but introduces some specific rules.
+The arbitration award can be annulled by the court of appeal when one of the grounds established in Article 46 is fulfilled.
+This provision is inspired in the similar article of the Model Law, but introduces some specific aspects.

-Article 46 of the Arbitration Law establishes the following grounds for setting aside the arbitral award:
+Article 46 of the Arbitration Law establishes the grounds for setting aside the arbitral award.